When Your Conscience Keeps You Awake (Psalm 15-17)

 A Meditation to PRAY

 Praise | Lord, thank you for giving me counsel and proper instruction.
-I praise you that you always want what is good for me.
+I praise you for always wanting what is good for me.

 Release | I give you my fears to you.
 You see what I can and cannot control, and for those things I cannot, I release them to you.